SantiMonto/SantiMonto/README.md

 - 👋 Hi, I’m @SantiMonto
 - 👀 I’m interested in working as a developer
 - 🌱 I know the basics for developing in python and java.
-Also I`ve developed in group a web page called TRender University, using JavaScript, Node, React and Bootstrap
+Also I`ve developed in group a web page called TRender University and Soulweb, and actually on my own another two projects called bemastar and CirEconomy, using JavaScript, Node, React and Bootstrap
-- 💞️ I’m looking to collaborate on basics projects to apply what I'm learning
+- 💞️ I’m looking to collaborate on basics projects to apply what I have learned.
 - 📫 How to reach me, here is my email smonto67@gmail.com

 <!---